Skip to content

 resonon init my_project

-Continue the quickstart or jump to the reference docs:
+Continue the quickstart or jump into the reference docs:

 • MIDI I/O — MIDI output, input, and learn mapping